Rutan Long-EZ: Design

-The pilot sits in a semi-reclined seat and controls the Long-EZ using a side-stick controller situated on the right-hand console.
-In addition to having an airbrake on the underside, the twin tail's wing-tip rudders can be deflected outwards to act as auxiliary airbrakes.
+The pilot sits in a semi-reclined seat and controls the Long-EZ with a side-stick controller on the right-hand console.
+It has an airbrake on the underside, and the wing-tip rudders can be deflected outwards to act as auxiliary airbrakes.

 In 1996 Burt Rutan awarded TERF Inc. the job of publishing the plans for the Long-EZ and other of his aircraft under The Rutan Aircraft Factory CD ROM Encyclopedia to further assist new builders and maintenance for existing builders.
 Some components for the design are supplied by Aircraft Spruce & Specialty.

-In 1997, Dick Rutan and Mike Melvill flew in convoy around the world in two Rutan Long-EZ aircraft that they had built.
+In 1997 Dick Rutan and Mike Melvill flew in convoy around the world in two Rutan Long-EZ aircraft that they had built.
 This "around the world in 80 nights" flight was called The Spirit of EAA Friendship World Tour, and some legs of it lasted for over 14 hours.